philchuang/MvvmCommandWirer/README.md

 			(sender, args) =>
 				if (args.PropertyName == "CanFoo")
 					((DelegateCommand) FooCommand).InvalidateCanExecuteChanged ();
+		BarCommand = new DelegateCommand<String> (Bar, CanBar);
 	}

+It's #4 that bugs me, having the Command instantiation & initialization code located far away from the actual Command logic.

 Could there be a cleaner way?
 That's the goal of this utility: